magnus-nagarro/Ad-blocker-Raspberry-Ui/readme.md

 Now, when the user interface is started, you can see several frames.

 On the left side you can see the MenueBar.
-It is static and contains informations about the Windwos Device resources and includes buttons to start/stop the blocker.
+It is static and contains informations about the Windows Device resources and includes buttons to start/stop the blocker.
 At the bottom of the MenueBar you can see the navigation of the UI.
 You can also change the default Themecolor here.

 At the bottom of the UI, you can the StatusBar.
 It shows you the current status of the Blockersoftware.